 Staff is not responsible for any property brought to or lost at camp.
 If your child brings items to camp, such as toys, games, blankets, etc., all items need to be clearly marked with your child’s name.
 We have racks to store belongings during the day, but we cannot store items overnight.

-There are no “drop offs” of children who are not registered for camp by the Friday at 3:00 pm proceeding the week/day you want your child to attend.
-Please use our online registration form to “add-on” Friday at 3:00pm weekly to make additions.
-Parents who drop their children off without being registered will not be allowed be contacted to pick up their child immediately.
+There are no “drop offs” of children who are not registered for camp by the prior Friday at 3:00 pm preceding the week/day you want your child to attend.
+Please use our online registration form to register for any additional days or activities prior to the Friday at 3:00pm deadline.
+Your Child will not be allowed into camp if they are not registered.
 This is for the safety of your child.